 When it comes to dandelion tattoo designs, there are a few different things that you can do.

-- The most popular dandelion tattoo design portrays the dandelion with blowing seeds.
+- The most popular design portrays the dandelion with blowing seeds.
 This design can be done in various ways: sometimes the seeds transform into birds or hearts or other symbols.

 - Most dandelion tattoos are done in solid black ink.
 Even so, I believe they look great with a little color.
 Not only can you add the yellow flower, you can also shade in the background.
 I would suggest light blue, pink, and purple.
 These colors go great with black ink.